-The film "George of the Jungle" does not feature any identifiable LGBTQ+ characters or themes.
-The narrative focuses on the comedic adventures of George, Ursula, and their jungle environment, with no elements related to queer identity present in the story.
+The film 'George of the Jungle' does not feature any identifiable LGBTQ+ characters or themes.
+Its narrative centers on a heterosexual romantic comedy and adventure, with no elements pertaining to queer identity or experiences.

 The 1997 film "George of the Jungle" adapts characters from the original animated series and comic strips.
 All primary and named characters, such as George, Ursula, Ape, and Shep, maintain their established genders from the source material.
 No instances of a character canonically established as one gender being portrayed as a different gender were identified.